-This modification may workaround the problem.
+This modification may workaround theproblem.
 If it doesn't, it means your GPIO-4 is really pulled down (by software or hardware), and you can confirm that by measuring the voltage on GPIO-4 with a multimeter.
 By default, the GPIO-4 should be internally pulled up.
-If it gets pulled down, try to find out who does this and don't let it do this again.
+If it gets pulled down, try to find out who does this and don't let it do this again, or you can use another pin to replace GPIO-4.